 At the end of each article in your knowledge base, you can include a section for further reading, where you list articles on similar topics.
 You can name it using “You May Also Like” (Evernote), “Related Links” (Google), “Related Articles” (Facebook Help Centre), or other similar titles.

 Providing additional information helps your readers find all the details they need without effort.
 Plus, you increase the time users spend on your site, which is a good sign for Google, and can help you improve your SEO.

 Ask for feedback

-An incredible knowledge base article is updated on a regular basis.
+An incredible self-service knowledge base article is updated on a regular basis.
 You need to keep every piece of content in your knowledge base relevant to your public.

 The first step to improving articles is getting feedback from your users.
 So, at the bottom of each article in your knowledge base, ask your audience to evaluate the content.